 After three years it was becoming obvious that we could not remain viable as a ministry unless the Lord sent us a pastor to serve as our teaching elder.
 In God’s providence, Pastor Curt retired from his full-time pastor-teacher role at Orlando Grace Church in August of 2018 and moved with Jan, his wife, to the Clearwater Valley.
 In April of 2019, we laid hands on Pastor Curt as a part-time teaching elder.
 We were able to keep the doors open!

 The Lord has blessed us with increased attendance these last few years.
 The pastoral needs have increased to the point that we now need a full-time pastor to serve and lead us into the future.
 Pastor Curt has announced his intention to retire by the end of 2022.
-A succession team has been formed.
-Preparations for a pastoral search are in the making.
-Once again we find ourselves needing to trust God for His provision for our future.
+We posted the position opening in August of 2021.
+Over thirty applications came our way!
+Since then, two potential candidates self-selected out of contention citing a lack of "best fit" for the call.
+Currently we are interviewing a third promising individual.
+We continue to find ourselves needing to trust God for His provision for our future.
 We are excited to see what He will do!